wilmansuarez/mlip-kubernetes-lab/README.md

 - **Deliverable:** Call the crash-endpoint to simulate a crashed server `<endpoint>/crash`.
 Quickly switch to the dashboard and take a screenshot of the crashed pods.
 - Watch the pods restart.

-## 5. Enable Autoscaling with Kubernetes
+## Optional if you're bored: Enable Autoscaling with Kubernetes

 ### Stresstest Application
 - Use a tool to programmatically call the server many times.
 For example use `ab -n 1000 -c 10 <endpoint>` to incrementally run up to 1000 API calls.
 Reload the page to see the effect.